duderstadt-lab/mars-docs/docs/image/PeakTracker.md

 * *Max Difference X* - The threshold difference between the X position of two peaks below which they are still allowed to be linked.
 * *Max Difference Y* - The threshold difference between the Y position of two peaks below which they are still allowed to be linked.
-* *Max Difference Slice* - The number of frames into the future to search for a possible link.
+* *Max Difference T* - The number of frames (T) into the future to search for a possible link.
 This parameter is very important to ensure tracking is robust against single frames where peaks are not detected.
 Blinking events could cause a molecule to go dark for a couple frames.
 This setting ensures the track is still linked once the molecule is bright again.
 Alternatively, a molecule could go out of focus, again causing it to go below the detection threshold.
 If this value is too large, it will take a long time to track and bad links will start to be formed.
 Usually 3 to 5 is a good range.
-* *Minimum track length* - All tracks with fewer than this number of slices will be rejected and removed from the MoleculeArchive.
+* *Minimum track length* - All tracks with fewer than this number of slices will be rejected and removed from the Molecule Archive.
 Frequently single-molecule experiments have many short tracks resulting from molecules appearing for only a couple frames then going away.
 This removes all these events.
 * *Integrate* - Integrate the peak intensities and add them in an intensity column.
 Adds up the total intensity of the inner region with the median background subtracted from each pixel.
 The median background is calculated from the background region.
 * *Inner radius* - The radius of the region to integrate around the center of the peak.
 0 is one pixel, 1 is 9 pixels, 2 is 25 pixels.
 Typically 1 is a good value but this depends on the size of molecules on the camera sensor.
 * *Outer radius* - The radius of the region to use for calculating the local median background.
 This is subtracted from the inner region.
 Typically 3 is a good value.
 This radius should be ~2 pixels larger than the inner radius.
 * *Microscope* - The name of the microscope used for data collection.
 This name is included in the metadata record.
-* *Format* - This is the software used to collect the Image data.
-Based on this setting, the command will attempt to parse all the metadata included in each tif frame header.
-This information will then be included in the Data Table and properties of the metadata.
-This information is very useful to automatically convert slice to time using the raw frame timestamp information and detecting the lasers and filters used.
+* *Pixel length* - Length of a pixel in the microscope system used for data collection.
+* *Pixel units* - Units of the provided pixel length.

 ### Output

-* *MoleculeArchive* - A MoleculeArchive with individual records for all tracked molecules as well as metadata information.
+* *Molecule Archive* - A Molecule Archive with individual records for all tracked molecules as well as metadata information.

 ### How to run this Command from a groovy script